cmuparlay/pbbslib/README.md

     a.end() -> I : an iterator to the end of the range a[size_t i] -> value_type& : reference to i-th value of a

+A range<Iterator> is both a Seq and a Range.

 ******************************************************

+### delayed_sequence<T, IntegerFunc>

-A delayed_sequence<T, IntegerFunc> is a Seq but not a Range.
-It is associated with a function that emits the i-th element.
-It is hence immutable, and there is not notion of a reference to its elements.
+A delayed_sequence<T, IntegerFunc> is associated with a function that emits the i-th element.
+It is hence immutable, and there is no notion of a reference to its elements.
 It supports:

     typename value_type (shorthand T below)
     delayed_sequence(size_t n, IntegerFunc f) :